fscoto/lm/README.md

 # Other Notes

-* It's called LM because of the broken
+* It's called LM as a homage of the broken
   [LM hash](https://en.wikipedia.org/wiki/LAN_Manager#LM_hash_details), which is both short, memorable, related to authentication and starts with L.
   However, LM uses the argon2i algorithm for password hashing.